-Intended outcome Success criteria Achieve national average for progress 8 for all pupils amongst similar schools -0.55 NA for disadvantaged +0.15 NA for non-disadvantaged in 2022.
-OMA to get above -0.55 for disadvantaged and gap is diminishing Achieve national average for attainment 8 for all pupils amongst similar schools 37.5 NA for disadvantaged 52.6 NA for non- disadvantaged in 2022 OMA to get above 37.5 for disadvantaged and gap is diminishing Achieve average English and maths 5+ scores for similar schools Success is to improve on these scores: NA is 65% and NA of disadvantaged is 45% (at 4+) NA is 43% and NA of disadvantaged is 25% and non-disadvantaged 50% (at 5+) (The above is from 2019) OMA to get above the NA for disadvantaged and gap is diminishing at 5+ Improve to national average EBacc Entry for all pupils for similar schools Success is to improve on these scores:
+Intended outcome Success criteria Achieve national average for progress 8 for all pupils amongst similar schools -0.45 NA for disadvantaged +0.13 NA for non-disadvantaged in 2019 (Gap -0.58).
+OMA to get above -0.45 for disadvantaged and gap is diminishing Achieve national average for attainment 8 for all pupils amongst similar schools 36.7 NA for disadvantaged 50.3 NA for non-disadvantaged in 2019 (Gap 13.6) OMA to get above 36.7 for disadvantaged and gap is diminishing Achieve average English and maths 5+ scores for similar schools Success is to improve on these scores: NA is 65% and NA of disadvantaged is 45% (at 4+) NA is 43% and NA of disadvantaged is 25% and non-disadvantaged 50% (at 5+ Gap 25.5) (The above is from 2019) OMA to get above the NA for disadvantaged and gap is diminishing at 5+

-National entries in 2019 were disadvantaged 24.9% vs 44.5% non-disadvantaged OMA to get above the NA for disadvantaged and gap is diminishing by 2023 NA progress is 30% and NA of Ever 6 is 13% (at 4+) NA progress is 17% and NA of Ever 6 is 7% (at 5+).
-OMA to get above progress at NA for disadvantaged and gap is diminishing by 2023 Improve attendance of disadvantaged students NA for disadvantaged in 2019 was 9.2% Attendance of disadvantaged students to be consistently above 92% Improve suspension and permanent exclusion figures Using 2019 NA figures: OMA to have lower than FTE 26.69%, FTE 1+ 10.79%, FTE 2+ 5.11%, Perm Ex 0.51% Ensure disadvantaged students have access and priority of the school counsellor The proportion of students seen by the counsellor is at least 57% The PSHE/SRE curriculum follows statutory guidance but in addition learning around the local challenges Audit of PSHE/SRE curriculum by OAT is fit for purpose and appropriate to the needs of the local area Improve phonics scores and reading ages Targeted phonics programme and rapid reader with disadvantaged students being prioritised and standardised tests show progress
+Improve to national average EBacc Entry for all pupils for similar schools Success is to improve on these scores: National entries in 2019 were disadvantaged 27.5% vs 44.5% non-disadvantaged (Gap 17%) OMA to get above the NA for disadvantaged and gap is diminishing by 2024 NA progress is 30% and NA of Ever 6 is 13% (at 4+) NA progress is 17% and NA of Ever 6 is 7% (at 5+).
+OMA to get above progress at NA for disadvantaged and gap is diminishing by 2024 Improve attendance of disadvantaged students Absence rates for 2022-23 in secondary schools was 9.3% NA for disadvantaged in 2019 was 9.2%.
+NA for FSM in 2023 was 11.4% and non FSM 6.2% (Gap 5.2%) Attendance of disadvantaged students to be consistently above 92% and gap diminishing Improve suspension and permanent exclusion figures Using 2019 NA figures: OMA to have lower than FTE 26.69%, FTE 1+ 10.79%, FTE 2+ 5.11%, Perm Ex 0.51% Ensure disadvantaged students have access and priority of the school counsellor The proportion of students seen by the counsellor is at least 57% The PSHE/SRE curriculum follows statutory guidance but in addition learning around the local challenges Audit of PSHE/SRE curriculum by OAT is fit for purpose and appropriate to the needs of the local area Improve phonics scores and reading ages Targeted phonics programme and rapid reader with disadvantaged students being prioritised and standardised tests show progress